thegameblog/minesweeper/README.md

 Building locally
 ----------------

-Compile with Flash, then open `bin/index.html` in your browser.
+Build with Flash, then open `dist/index.html` in your browser.

 More Screenshots